connorburns19/InspireAR/README.md

 # InspireAR

 THIS PROJECT WAS CREATED DURING HACK THE 6IX 2020 WITH ARYAN DHAR, CONNOR BURNS AND SALVADOR NERI.
-MY MAIN CONTRIBUTION WAS THE COMPANION MOBILE APP, WHICH CAN BE FOUND UNDER THE XCODE PROJECT FOLDER.
 THE ORIGINAL REPOSITORY CAN BE FOUND AT: https://github.com/dhararya/InspireAR

 People struggle to work effectively in a home environment, so we were looking for ways to make it more engaging.
 Our team came up with the idea for InspireAR because we wanted to design a web app that could motivate remote workers be more organized in a fun and interesting way.
 Augmented reality seemed very fascinating to us, so we came up with the idea of InspireAR.